 Each state in the United States has its own rules and regulations regarding the sale and consumption of alcohol.
+For example, nearly anyone can open a liquor store in New York; in neighboring Pennsylvania, no one can!
 As a result, working in the liquor industry can be particularly challenging.

 There are two common types of liquor regulatory systems in the United States: open states and control states.
 If you want to get into the business of selling alcoholic beverages, you’ll need to understand the rules governing the sale of alcohol in the state where you want to operate.
 Knowing whether you operate in a control or open state is the first place to start.